AngeloOliveira2004/LDTS_Project/README.md

 ### Description

->In this exciting fixed shooter game that resembles the old "Space Invaders", your main objective is to survive the longest amount of time possible.
-You will control a spaceship and battle several enemies through your journey to the top of the leaderboard.
+>World Thruster is a space-themed game where the main objective is to survive the longest amount of time and accumulate the highest amount of points to climb up the leaderboards.
+In this game your skills will be tested against several enemies that will try to kill you.
+If your lives reach end or the enemies get to the Earth that you are trying to protect you lose.
+Are you up to the challenge?
-Are you able to do it?

 This project was developed by *José Costa* (up202207871@fe.up.pt)  *Ângelo Oliveira*(up202207798@fe.up.pt) and *Bernardo* (*up202206009@fe.up.pt*)

 ### IMPLEMENTED FEATURES

-> - **Movement** - The game character will be able to move in all major directions - up , down , left , right
+> - **Movement** - The game character is able to move in all major directions - up , down , left , right.
-> - **Movement** - The game character will be able to move in all major directions - up , down , left , right
+> - **Shrinking** - The main character is able to shrink it's size in order to increase his velocity but reducing the damage and reach of the shot.
-> - **Shot** - When the space bar is pressed a beam is shot from the spaceship
+> - **Shot** - When the space bar is pressed a shot is shot from the spaceship.
+When the spaceship is in mini form thus shot reach and damage will be reduced.
-> - **Map** - Stars around the map will be well distributed across all screen
+> - **Map** - Stars around the map are well distributed across all screen.
+Furthermore, they are random and new ones will be generated in the beginning of each game.
-> - **Simple Collisions** - No star will be visible if the spaceship is on top of it and the spaceship will not be able to leave the screen
+> - **Simple Collisions** - No star will be visible if the spaceship is on top of it and the spaceship will not be able to leave the screen.
+Furthermore, collisions with enemies and enemies' shots are also implemented, 1 life will be lost for each collision.
-> - **Simples Animation** - When either the right arrow key or left arrow key the spaceship will lean accordingly in order to give the sensation of turning
+> - **Invincibility** - After a collision that results in the loss of a life, the spaceship will be invincible for a short amount o time.
+In addition, the spaceship will appear white in some parts to indicate that it is invincible.
-> - **Simple Menu** - A simple menu where you wil be able to start a game
+> - **Menu** - A simple menu where you are able to start a game , check the settings where you can increase , decrease the difficulty or the volume of the music , check the leaderboard and the top 5 scores and the acronym names of the people you did it, and check the instructions of the game.

-### PLANNED FEATURES

-> - **Shrinking** - The main character will be able to shrink it's size in order to increase his velocity but reducing the damage and reach of the shot.
->- **Super Shot** - The main character will be able to periodically use a super shot that will be wider and *stronger* than the normal one.
+> - **Pause Menu** - While you are playing if you press esc a pause menu will appear, the game will be paused, and you can either go back to the main menu or resume the game.
-> - **Enemies** - The main game will have several different enemies.
-The ones planned are: <br> **normal enemies** : simply shoot in front and stay still; <br> **asteroids** : which are immortal , can only be dodged and will track the player's position <br> **kamikazes** : will track the player's position and explode if they collide with the player <br> **boss** - a bigger and tougher enemy with more health and damage
+> - **Enemies** - The main game has several different enemies.
+The ones planned are: <br> **normal enemies** : simply shoot in front and move; <br> **kamikazes** : will track the player's position and explode if they collide with the player <br> **strong enemies** - similar to the normal enemies but with more health and slower movement speed.
->- **Rest of the Menu** - Other functionalities of the menu such as Configurations , Instructions , Leaderboard and Exit
->- **Music** - It is planned that both the menu and game will have different musics.
->- **Sounds Effects**  - The game will have sound effects for when the spaceship moves and shot

-### Shooting and Enemies Movement Mockup
+>- **Music** - The game has two musics, a menu theme and a Game theme that alternate with each other according to the state of the game.

+### Game Preview
 <img src="./docs/Shooting.gif" alt="Example GIF" width="400"/>

-### Asteroids Dodging Mechanic
+### Menus

+Initial Menu

 <img src="./docs/Asteroids.gif" alt="Example GIF" width="400"/>

 ### All Instances of the Menu